Tiberius Claudius Nero

 Tiberius Claudius Nero was born in 42 BCE in Rome.
 Tiberius was a member of the Claudius family and the second emperor in Roman history.
-Thanks to his adoption by Octavian August he joined the Julius family.
+Thanks to his adoption by Octavian Augustus he joined the Julius family.
 All subsequent emperors up to Nero were related to these families to varying degrees, hence the name Julio-Claudian dynasty.

 Background and career

 Tiberius was the son of Tiberius Claudius and Livia Drusilla.
 Through the adoption of his maternal grandfather, he also belonged to the plebeian gens Livia, which, according to Suetonius, was distinguished by many outstanding Romans.
 Suetonius describes that when Tiberius was about to be born, Livia sought divination.

 She took an egg from under a setting hen, and when she had warmed it in her own hand and those of her attendants in turn, a cock with a fine crest was hatched.
 In his infancy the astrologer Scribonius promised him an illustrious career and even that he would one day be king, but without the crown of royalty; for at that time of course the rule of the Caesars was as yet unheard of.